civilKaos82/university-course-database-design-challenge/README.md

 # University Course Schema Design

-##Summary

- Let's build a course database for a University!

-There will be lots of missing data at first, but we'll fill it in.

-1. Students can attend many classes
+## Summary
+We're going to design a database schema that would support a university course enrollment application.
+Imagine an application where students are able to browse the university's course offerings.
+Each of the university's courses is listed.
+Students browse the list and enroll in courses.
+The specific requirements are presented in the releases.

+## Releases
+### Release 0: Basic Schema
+Begin by designing a database schema based on the requirements listed below.
+Use [Schema Designer][] to visually represent your schema.

+- A student can enroll in many courses.
-2. Classes can have many students
+- A course can have many enrolled students.
-3. For each class a student attends, they have a final grade (think carefully about what table this data lives in)
+- A student receives a final grade for each enrolled-in course (think carefully about what table this data lives in).
-4. Each class has a teacher
+- A course is taught by one teacher.
-5. A teacher can teach only one class
+- A teacher can teach multiple courses.

-##Releases

-###Release 0 : Basic schema

-Design a basic "course database" using the requirements described in the challenge description.

 ###Release 1 : Updated requirements